 It’s so fun to see the variety of holiday themes during this time of year.
 I wanted to make sure my readers got a glimpse of some of these treasures too.

-Since you love to Christmas, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 9,000 like-minded souls.
+Since you found this post on creating a Nautical Christmas Tree, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 65,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.